 An antagonist is an element that can help to push or detox a metal out of the body.
 The following elements work as antagonists of nickel:

 In fact, numerous reports have shown the positive effect of vitamin C as an antioxidant and scavenger of free radicals (6), which can reduce the toxic of nickel in the body.

 When investigating possible nickel toxicity, we first perform a hair mineral analysis.
 Another great method for detecting nickel is to perform a Metals Urine Metal Push Test.
 The reason a urine test is so useful and provides meaningful results is that urinary excretion is the major route for the elimination of absorbed nickel (16).

 I have found that many people have low levels of nickel on a hair mineral analysis but then have toxic levels on a urine metals push test.
 That’s why I always like to perform both tests to get a complete picture of one’s toxicity levels.

 A few things to note when detoxing nickel:

 - Almost everyone has nickel in his or her body.

-- Nickel will be detoxed during the course of a Mineral Power program.
+- Nickel will be detoxed during the course of a Myers Detox Protocol program.

 With proper care, you can detox nickel and reverse many of the negative health conditions caused by its toxicity!
 It takes time to remove the metal completely, that’s why I advocate strongly for rigorous, long-term detoxing done in a safe and healthy way.